Clonal interference and Muller's ratchet in spatial habitats: Introduction

 \section{Introduction}

-The appearance of a beneficial mutation in a population and its fixation is the most basic process of adaptation.
+The appearance of a mutation in a population and its fixation or loss is the most basic process of adaptation.
 This process determines the rate of evolution, or how quickly populations adapt to new environments.
-If beneficial mutations are very rare, then there is little genetic diversity and the adaptation rate is mutation limited.
-That is, once a new beneficial mutation appeared, it would sweep the whole population quickly, and the next mutation would be sufficiently separated in time as to not interfere.
-This regime is generally referred to as periodic selection \cite{Atwood1951,deVisser2006}.
+One approach in quantitative models of adaptation is to assume that non-neutral mutations are rare.
+In this regime, generally referred to as periodic selection \cite{Atwood1951,deVisser2006}, the population has no genetic variation except for brief periods when a mutation sweeps through and fixates, and therefore the rate of fixation is mutation limited.
+Adaptation in the regime of periodic selection and strong selection, dubbed strong selection weak mutation (SSWM) has been studied extensively in the context of extreme value theory \cite{Gillespie1994}.
+Notably, these models assumed populations were well-mixed, with no spatial structure.

-However, recent microbial experiments suggest beneficial mutations are more common than previously thought \cite{Desai2007a,Perfeito2007,Sniegowski2010}.
-A higher rate of beneficial mutations creates a genetically diverse population.
-Coexisting beneficial mutations in different lineages must compete with each other, if there is little or no recombination.
-In this regime of mutation competition, few beneficial mutations survive, reducing the rate of evolution, as seen in microbial evolution experiments \cite{deVisser1999,Shaver2002}.
+When mutations are more common due to higher rates or larger population sizes, genetic variation builds up.
+Clonal interference is the competition between these mutations to reach high frequency, when there is little or no recombination.
+This is especially relevant in the case of beneficial mutations in microbial populations, since recent experiments suggest they are more common than previously thought \cite{Desai2007a,Perfeito2007,Sniegowski2010}.
+Microbial evolution experiments have observed reduced rates of evolution due to the competition between beneficial mutations \cite{deVisser1999,Shaver2002}.
 Fisher's fundamental theorem equates the rate of evolution with the variance of the fitness distribution \cite{Fisher1930}, which can be approximated analytically in simplified population genetic models.
-These recent theoretical analyses have found the rate of evolution in large populations of asexuals is not proportional to the total supply rate of beneficial mutations, but depends much more weakly (logarithmically) on population size and mutation rate \cite{Desai2007,Park2007,Rouzine2008,Park2010a,Good2012,Fisher2013}.
+These recent theoretical analyses have found the rate of evolution in large populations of asexuals is not proportional to the total supply rate of beneficial mutations, but depends much more weakly (logarithmically) on population size and mutation rate \cite{Desai2007,Rouzine2008,Park2010a,Yu2010,Good2012,Kelly2013}.